 In 2000, then Chairman, now President, Mary Blackwell-Sherratt wrote about the formation of the Irish Red and White Setter Club of GB She has kindly agreed to let us reproduce it.

-Club members are kept up to date with matters of the Club by the Membership Liaison Officer, currently Jacque Bayne, and if you have anything that you wish to raise to the committee please let her know.
-Jacque can be emailed at email@example.com
+Club members are kept up to date with matters of the Club by the Membership Liaison Officer and if you have anything that you wish to raise to the committee please let them know at email@example.com

-Jacque produces a report after each committee meeting that lets you know what the committee is planning or discussing.
-You can access it below.
+A report is produced after each committee meeting that lets you know what the committee is planning or discussing.
+When available you can access it below.

 Members of the IRWS Club of GB recognise that there are times when, for whatever reason, it becomes impossible for a dog to remain in its current home.
 The Rescue Sub Committee works to care for and where possible to re-home these dogs.